EMBRYOPSIDA Pirani & Prado

 FAGACEAE Dumortier, nom. cons.
 Back to Fagales

-Hairs often stellate/branched; sclereid nests in bark, cells with large rhomboidal crystals; veins often associated with crystals only; lamina vernation conduplicate-plicate; inflorescence branched or not; flowers often trimerous; P biseriate [thus = T] or not, 4-6 (7)-lobed; staminate flowers: bract; A (4-)12(-20) (connective produced); pollen prolate-spheroidal, not spiny, tectum with ± flat-lying and fused rod-like elements [(micro)rugulate], infratectum columellate [?here]; pistillode +; carpellate flowers: G [(2-)3-6(-15)], alternating with P, or median member abaxial; ovules bitegmic (unitegmic), supra-chalazal tissue massive; embryo sac with chalazal caecum; cupule +, with valves [one more than fruit number], ± spiny; fruit nut-like, trigonous, wall with lignified tissue on the outside, endocarp hairy inside; seed pachychalazal; (endosperm cellular); n = 12 (13, 21).
+Hairs often stellate/branched; sclereid nests in bark, cells with large rhomboidal crystals; veins often associated with crystals only; lamina vernation conduplicate-plicate; inflorescence branched or not; flowers often trimerous; P biseriate [thus = T] or not, 4-6 (7)-lobed; staminate flowers: bract; A (4-)12(-20) (connective produced); pollen prolate-spheroidal, not spiny, tectum with ± flat-lying and fused rod-like elements [(micro)rugulate], infratectum columellate [?here]; pistillode +; carpellate flowers: G [(2-)3-6(-15)], alternating with P, or median member abaxial; ovules bitegmic (unitegmic), supra-chalazal tissue massive, with central strand; embryo sac with chalazal caecum; cupule +, with valves [one more than fruit number], ± spiny; fruit nut-like, trigonous, wall with lignified tissue on the outside, endocarp hairy inside; seed pachychalazal; (endosperm cellular); n = 12 (13, 21).

 7[list]/670 - 2 subfamilies below.
 More or less worldwide (map: from Soepadmo 1972; Fl.
 N. Am.
 III.
 1997).